 - Interact with others in socially appropriate ways

 - Concentrate and complete assigned tasks

 - Manage your own affairs, such as chores or paying bills

-These can be difficult to prove, and extensive documentation will be expected.
+These can be difficult to prove, and extensive documentation will be expected for all Social Security disability conditions.
 A good Waco Social Security disability lawyer can help you understand the requirements while working with you, your workplace, and your doctor(s) to provide all necessary proof.

 What If SSDI Depression Benefits Are Denied?

 The Social Security Administration will look at this form and compare it against potential jobs a person might work.
-If there are no suitable vocations that someone with your symptoms could reasonably work in, you may still be approved for Social Security disability benefits.
+If there are no suitable vocations that someone with your symptoms and Social Security disability conditions could reasonably work in, you may still be approved for Social Security disability benefits.